saragarpa/noms-paws/README.md

 - `styles.css`: Defines the styles and design of the game.
 - `game.js`: Contains the main game logic, collision detection, and scoring.
 - `main.js`: Handles the game start events and updates the DOM.

-## Contributions

-If you would like to contribute to the game, feel free to fork the repository and submit a pull request with your improvements!

 ## Assets